(214) 390-7947 (Overseas Callers)

 • Yellow fever (Mandatory)

-What are the principle health risks for volunteers in Kenya?
+What are the principal health risks for volunteers in Kenya?

 Like any other developing African country, Kenya has its own set of health risks and hazards, which you should be prepared for.
 You must be cautious while volunteering outdoors and prepared to cope with the temperature and exposure to the sun and insects.
-A good protection against mosquito bites during the daytime is necessary.
-Staying hydrated all day long should be your top priority, but you should only drink boiled or chemically filtered liquids.
-You MUST avoid drinking tap water and only eat food from hygienic places.
+Good protection against mosquito bites during the daytime is necessary.
+Staying hydrated all day long should be your top priority, but you should only drink boiled or chemically filtered liquids, avoid drinking tap water, and only eat food from hygienic places.

 For further readings: